abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Good systems have disobedience built in.
 In service animals, it's called [intelligent disobedience](https://en.wikipedia.org/wiki/Intelligent_disobedience) and it keeps people from confusing a staircase with a cliff.
-That article also talks about 'Blink think choice voice', a safety mnemonic to guide them through disobeying a creepy adult.
+That article also talks about 'Blink think choice voice', a safety mnemonic to guide children through disobeying a creepy adult.
 Young workplaces are in my experience bad at enabling disobedience, but also sorely need it.

-Disobedience is useless without high quality people who have both domain skills and enough court sense to act selflessly some of the time.
+But channels for disobedience are useless without high quality people who have both domain skills and enough court sense to act selflessly some of the time.
 More on high quality people in the next section.

 ## Promotion, punishment and people quality

-Serious organizations are serious about promotion, and will seek to fill the org chart with competent people who can deal with authority and responsibility.
+Serious organizations are serious about promotion, and will seek to pack the org chart with competent people who can deal with authority and responsibility.
 At small companies experiencing management scuffles, promotion and hiring can be more about filling power vacuums and isolating enemies.
+I once watched a manager hire his worst frat buddy to run a division in order to de-power his cofounder, and for the next six months the cofounder had to do the frat buddy's homework and then explain it to him.

-Autocrats promote the wrong people because when your goals are selfish, the only form of 'competence' you recognize is loyalty.
+Autocrats promote badly because when your goals are selfish or illogical, the only form of 'competence' you recognize is loyalty.
 Here's how the Iraqi military approached that in the 80s:

 > Before the executions were stopped, anyone who carried out an execution was promoted by Saddam.[^execution]